fabiodeponte/JokesAside/README.md

 (Abstract from the paper submitted to the ISHS conference, Kraków, Poland.
 7-11 July 2025 - https://ishs2025.pl)

-The paper is available here: https://github.com/fabiodeponte/JokesAside/blob/main/fdp%20-%20paper%20-%20Jokes%20Aside.pdf
+--> THE PAPER: The paper is available here: https://github.com/fabiodeponte/JokesAside/blob/main/fdp%20-%20paper%20-%20Jokes%20Aside.pdf

-UPDATE JUNE 6TH 2025: The paper was awarded the GSA AWARD and will be presented during a special plenary session at the ISHS conference.
+--> UPDATE JUNE 6TH 2025: The paper was awarded the GSA AWARD and will be presented during a special plenary session at the ISHS conference.

-== NOTE: ==

-The largest CSV files were removed from here due to space contraints.
+--> NOTE: The largest CSV files were removed from here due to space contraints.
 The missing datasets can be found on Kaggle, where the entire project was compressed and uploaded: https://www.kaggle.com/datasets/fabiodeponte/the-complete-humour-project-jokes-aside